 Elliot and the music that he exposed me to were my biggest influences.
 Elliot was an incredible blues player, but he had a great appreciation for almost all kinds of music.
 He showed me how ALL kinds of music can get ‘there’ and you can find soul in all kinds of music.
 With us, the thread that tied it all together was the tongue in cheek fashion in which we would perform the songs.

-Could you say something about the cover design of the LP?
+How about the cover artwork for the LP?

-There is a rumor, that Frank Zappa supplied some of the guitar on LP?
+Rumor has it that Frank Zappa played on the LP?
 How about Lowell George connection?

 Let me remind you that Elliot Ingber was the lead guitarist on Franks ‘Mothers of Invention’ album.
 Frank learned his licks from Elliot, not the other way around.
 As for the Lowell George influence, that didn’t come until the second album.